ruben69695/ruben69695/README.md

 Here we have some extra information about me:
 - 🔭 I’m currently unemployed
-- 🌱 I’m currently improving my knowledge in web development and learning about cloud infrastructure and deployments
+- 🌱 I’m currently improving my knowledge in Rust and Docker
 - 👯 I’m looking to collaborate with open source projects
 - 📫 How to reach me: Take a look at my professional web at [rubenarrebola.pro](https://www.rubenarrebola.pro)
 - 💬 Epic phrases: "Just remember where you wanna be, hold on for victory." | "Don't give up, don't give in.
 There's always an answer to everything."